 Anyone of any age, race, and gender can develop the disorder.
-Menstruating women are most likely to suffer from it due to monthly loss.
+Menstruating women are most likely to suffer from it due to monthly blood loss.
 It may also occur during pregnancy if nutrient levels get too low.
 Blood volume increases during pregnancy but plasma expands more quickly than red blood cells are able to proliferate.
-This results in insufficient quantities.
+This results in insufficient quantities of red blood cells.

 Other Risk Factors

 Many other risk factors may contribute.
 Your body needs the building blocks to make adequate red blood.
 Insufficient levels of certain nutrients may contribute.
 Bleeding due to injury or surgery are potential causes.
 Medical issues like chronic infections and disease states including cancer, ulcerative colitis, rheumatoid arthritis, kidney disease, liver disease, thyroid disease, heart failure, inflammatory bowel disease, and HIV/AIDS may play a role.
 Finally, there are certain inherited types of disease that result in low amounts of red blood cells (see following slides).